Language and Experience: A Computational Model of Social Learning in Complex Tasks: Results

 \section{Results}

-We first examine how efficiently humans and computational models learn novel games through pure experience, before analyzing how linguistic guidance shapes this process.
-We then look at human-model transfer, before exploring how our model can accumulate partial knowledge across generations.
+We first examine how humans and models learn novel games from pure experience, before analyzing how linguistic guidance shapes this process.
+We then look at human--model transfer, before exploring how our model can accumulate partial knowledge across generations.
 Our results reveal both striking similarities and systematic differences in learning strategies across humans and models.

-\subsection{Learning from Experience}
+\subsection{Learning from experience}

-How efficiently can humans and machines learn novel game dynamics through pure experience?
-Both demonstrated remarkable sample efficiency, with median participants solving 9 of 10 games and our model solving all 10 games within a 10-life budget (Figure~\ref{fig:individual}).

-However, systematic differences emerged in games requiring specific cognitive capabilities.
+How efficiently can humans and models learn novel game dynamics through pure experience?
+Both demonstrated remarkable sample efficiency, with median participants solving 9 of 10 games and our model solving all 10 games within a 10-life budget (Figure~\ref{fig:individual_mean}).
+However, systematic differences emerged in games requiring specific cognitive capabilities (see per-game plots in Appendix Figure~\ref{fig:individual}).
 In \textit{relational}, which demands systematic exploration of object combinations, humans showed a bimodal pattern: 25\% achieved model-like efficiency by systematically testing interactions, while 40\% failed to solve even two out of four levels.
 This split suggests that while humans can perform systematic experimentation, not everyone defaults to it\,---\,unlike our model which explicitly reasons about information gain.
 Conversely, in \textit{avoidGeorge}, which requires rapid planning to protect allies, models consistently outperformed humans (median levels: 4 vs 0), likely due to their capacity for accurate short-term planning.

 The importance of structured reasoning becomes clear when comparing against baselines.
 Pure deep RL (double DQN) failed to solve any level within 10 lives, while pure LM agents never solved more than one level per game, often solving none (7/10 games).
 The stark difference between these baselines and both human and model performance underscores the value of structured theories of game dynamics in supporting efficient exploration and decision-making.
+Knowing the model of the world (oracle model) lets agents solve most games within their first life (see Figure~\ref{fig:individual_mean} and Appendix Figure~\ref{fig:individual}).

-\subsection{Learning from Experience and Human Language}
+\subsection{Learning from experience and human language}

 Having established baseline learning capabilities, we next examine how linguistic guidance from previous human players shapes exploration and learning outcomes.
 Our results demonstrate substantial benefits from social learning while revealing key patterns in effective knowledge transmission.